codeforamerica/recordtrac/readme/admin.md

 image::app_status.png[]

 There is a quick way for adminstrators to check on the status of the application.
-Visit http://records.oaklandnet.com/.well-known/status[records.oaklandnet.com/.well-known/status] to get a quick confirmation of whether the app is working.
+Visit **EDIT [http://records.oaklandnet.com/.well-known/status](records.oaklandnet.com/.well-known/status) to get a quick confirmation of whether the app is working.
+EDIT**

 If the status is 'ok,' it means the app is working properly and users should not encounter any problems.